 This crib is light and airy while remaining sturdy.
 It’s made in Italy, of solid beech wood, and has a baby-safe finish.
 This crib is both safe and stylish.
 It will look great in any nursery, and your baby will love it.

 It easily adjusts to your baby’s growth, with three conversions.
 Crib, toddler bed, and day bed.
 Though conversion kits are sold separately.
-The crib also runs at about $500, so it’s slightly steep but well worth the money.
+The crib is a bit expensive, but well worth the money.

 Dimensions: 53.15” x 29.95” x 36.7” / Usage: Crib until child is 50 lbs. / Convertible?
 Converts into toddler bed and day bed with separate kits. /Mattress settings: 3 adjustable mattress settings.